MZiegenhorn/birdnet-discovery/README.md

 Ziegenhorn, Morgan A. and Lanctot, Richard B. and Brown, Stephen C. and Brengle, Miles and Schulte, Shiloh and Saalfeld, Sarah T. and Latty, Christopher J. and Smith, Paul A. and Lecomte, Nicolas, Arcticsoundsnet: Birdnet Embeddings Facilitate Improved Bioacoustic Classification of Arctic Species.
 Available at SSRN: https://ssrn.com/abstract=5135160 or http://dx.doi.org/10.2139/ssrn.5135160

-Large files associated with this repository cannot be appropriately stored on GitHub, and are instead available on Dryad at:
+**PLEASE NOTE** Large files associated with this repository cannot be appropriately stored on GitHub, and are instead available on Dryad at: